pavel-macovschi/yandex-disk/README.md

 ### Some other methods are self-descriptive and easy to understand because most of them are similar to original API.

-### Read an official API documentation to get details how to use methods and arguments.
+### Read an official API documentation https://yandex.ru/dev/disk-api/doc/ru/ to get more details how to use methods and its arguments.